valeriapolozun/machine_learning_azure_capstone/README.md

 ## Project Set Up and Installation

 In Azure ML Studio we are going to use jupyter notebooks for running the AutoML and Hyperdrive trainings.
-In order to run the notebooks a compute instance has been used: STANDARD_DS3_V2 virtual machine
+In order to run the notebooks a compute instance has been used: STANDARD_DS3_V2 virtual machine.

+In the MS Azure ML Studie we can see this instance listed among the compute instances:

 ![apr27_compute_instance_notebook](https://user-images.githubusercontent.com/4347923/116284597-8b0c5280-a78d-11eb-962d-cfb066f2e405.JPG)